Building your first Sim....

-Sim 2 started to get more serious, realism came to the fore front, but not excessively.
-I still wanted a budget sim, but actual size.
-So I got together with a few friends that work on Boeing 737's.
+Sim 2 started to get more serious, realism came to the forefront, but not excessively.
+I still wanted a budget sim, but actual the correct full size.
+I got together with a few friends that work on Boeing 737's.
 They were able to get me every photo and dimension I wanted.
-This led to plans and how I created my new sim all of which you can now see on the this website.
+This led to the plans, designs and guides of which you can now see on this website.

 Is Sim 3 cheap?

-Now we have sim 3, it's a proven design.
-Can I say it looks gorgeous?
-And it works!
+Now, we have sim 3, it's a proven design and I think it looks gorgeous, and it works!
 It is easier to build compared to building the trim around the base window structure.
 The windows are always the most complex part of the build.